 - Performance test

-- Performance steps (learning steps)
+- Performance steps or map (learning steps)

 - Entry behaviors

 - The learning objectives spell out the tasks the learners will be able to perform after they finish the learning process.

 - The performance test requires the learners to perform the task or activity to standards.

 - The learning or performance steps show how to perform a task.
 If the performance is mostly cognitive in nature, then use Cognitive Task Analysis.

 - The entry behaviors describe what the learners must know before entering the training process.
 Just as a college requires certain standards to be met in order to enroll, a learning process should require a basic level of knowledge, skills, and attitudes (KSA).

 - Finally, the learning process is sequenced and structured in an orderly fashion to provide the best opportunity for learning that will lead to performance.